DynamoMTL/spree_chimpy/README.md

 Spree Setup
 -----------

-Add an initializer that will define the configuration.
+Edit the initializer created by the `spree_chimpy:install` generator.
 Only the API key is required

 ```ruby
 # config/initializers/spree_chimpy.rb